ElvaRivle/moji-ciljevi/README.md

 My first project.
 Hopefully will improve it over time.

-More in READMER in future
+More in README in future